keboola/connection-docs/tutorial/manipulate/index.md

 {:toc}

 ## Creating Transformation
-To start, go to the **Transformations** section:
+To start, go to the KBC **Transformations** section:

 {: .image-popup}
 ![Screenshot - Transformations Console](/tutorial/manipulate/transformations-intro.png)

-Like tables, Transformations are organized into *buckets*.
+Like [tables](/storage/tables/), Transformations are organized into *buckets*.
 Each transformation bucket can contain any number of individual transformations.
 It should represent a logical set (container) of operations you want to perform together.
 Before you start with transformations, create a bucket and call it *Opportunity*.

 {: .image-popup}